KateCB-DevOps/Asus-X299-Hackintosh/README.md

 # Required Kexts
 * AppleALC.kext
 * Lilu.kext
-* VirtualSMC.kext (includes SMCProcessor.kext, SMCSuperIO.kext)
+* VirtualSMC.kext (Include SMCProcessor.kext, SMCSuperIO.kext)
 * WhateverGreen.kext
 * TSCAdjustReset.kext (Right-click the kext and click Show Package Contents.
 Adjust IOCPUNumber in Info.plist-> IOKitPersonalities-> TSCAdjustReset-> IOPropertyMatch) to number of threads - 1.
 For example, i9-7980XE would be 35)
 * MacProMemoryNotificationDisabler.kext (Only needed for MacPro7,1 to disable the Memory module error notification)